PaulaMargon/PaulaMargon/README.md

 I am a Web Application Design student, and I hope in the not too distant future to work in this field because I love and am passionate about discovering new things.
 However, at first, it can be overwhelming (And the world of programming is😄).

-In my training, I have mostly used `HTML5 & CSS3`, `Javascript, PHP, Java, and C#`, although I would like to learn more C# and explore `Laravel and VueJS`.
-I say this, although I have purchased several `Angular, React`, and `Python` courses along the way.
+In my training, I have mostly used `HTML5 & CSS3`, `Javascript, PHP, Java, and C#`, although I would like to learn more C# and explore `Laravel`.
+I say this, although I have purchased several `Angular`, and `Python` courses along the way.
 I'm still settling in and exploring what I like the most.

 To finish and mention something about me...
 I am very fond of *videogames*, *technology*, and *reading*.
 I have studied criminology, a bit of psychology, and on my CMS like `Joomla` during these years.